rdbliss/rdbliss.github.io/_posts/2021-05-18-admission-to-candidacy.md

   that you know your syllabus sufficiently well.
 It is up to them to decide if a formal exam is necessary.

+I hasten to say that I am not griping about Rutgers *in particular*.
+I am very fond of Rutgers, its math department, and all of the people in it.

-Nothing I've said seems specific to Rutgers.
+In fact, nothing I've said seems specific to Rutgers.
 I assume that this silly exam process happens at most mathematics departments.
 Perhaps the situation is similar in other STEM areas, and perhaps even in the humanities.
 All the more reason to evaluate the evaluators.